abisummers/abisummers.github.io/src/content/alphabet-ile-de-france/n-nemours.md

 ![nemours chateau](../images/nemours-chateau.jpg)

 We then went to sit in the library for a short while before heading to the train station.
-Libraries are usually really welcoming and I love the vibe of them (I also love reading, you'll almost always find me with a book in my bag).
+Libraries are usually really welcoming and I love the vibe of them.
+I also love reading, you'll almost always find me with a book in my bag.
 Then it was time to go back into Paris.
-Next time, I would like to visit the Île-de-France Prehistory Museum.
+Next time, I would like to visit the Île-de-France Museum of Prehistory.

 ### Recommendations